gatling/gatling/src/docs/content/reference/current/core/session/feeder/index.md

 {{< include-code "unzip" java kt scala >}}

-Supported formats are gzip and zip (but archive most contain only one single file).
+Supported formats are gzip and zip (but archive must contain only one single file).

 ## Distributed Files (Gatling Enterprise only)